-Additionally, the draft Programmatic Environmental Impact Statement (DPEIS) for an aquaculture management program in the Pacific Islands was published in 2021.
-The Council is amending their FEPs to create a permitting program for offshore aquaculture.
-Relatedly, the State of Hawaii is interested in developing a pre-permitted demonstration/pilot area for offshore aquaculture technologies at their NELHA facility.
+Additionally, the Final Programmatic Environmental Impact Statement (DPEIS) for an aquaculture management program in the Pacific Islands was published in 2022.
+The Council is amending their FEPs to create a permitting program for offshore aquaculture, applicable to the entire Pacific Islands Region.
+Relatedly, the State of Hawaii is interested in developing a prepermitted demonstration/pilot area for offshore aquaculture technologies at their NELHA facility.